Takakiriy/typrm/README.md

 the variable specified in `#copy-template:` tag or `#copy:` tag by replace command.

-Even if there are differences in the presence or absence of　`#keyword:` tag (including parameters) and differences in the content, typrm judged that the sentence is the same because typrm avoids to show the same content in the search result.
+Even if there were differences in the presence or absence of　`#keyword:` tag or differences in the content of `#keyword:` tag, typrm judges that the sentence is the same.
+The reason is that you can put the `#keyword:` tag only inside the block of one `#copy-template:` tag to avoid searching multiple locations.

 ## #if tag: set conditions